EFL students at the Museum

 Unfortunately we are unable to produce hard copies of these resources for groups.
 We would encourage you to provide clipboards for your students.

 Prior booking of groups is necessary to ensure entry during busy periods.
-To book a visit, please call 01865 277280 or email: email@example.com .
+To book complete the form at available on our group bookings page .

 We are a small museum, so large groups are asked to divide into smaller groups of 15 or fewer.
 During busy periods we may need to limit entry to one small group at a time.

 Please ensure adequate supervision of groups of under 18s – groups of students without adequate supervision may be turned away.

 Admission to the Museum is free, but we suggest a donation of £2 per visitor to help us with our running costs.
 This can be given to the gallery staff on your arrival at the Museum.

 These two trails give an introduction to the Museum for EFL students.

 Beginner Trail: This trail asks students to find country names on museum labels and match to their countries on a map.
 It is suitable for students with a basic level of English.

 Intermediate trail: This trail asks basic questions about objects in the Museum.
 There are also options for use of higher level language skills with open ended questions.